ItsLJcool/codename-website/wiki/modding/scripting/states.md

 This can already be done in PlayState scripts, since `PlayState` itself is a state and scripts are allowed to change its content, such as in the instance of making a new HUD.
 This behavior is not exclusive to `PlayState` as it can be done on ***any*** state.

+> [!TIP]
+> It's ideal to have a copy of the source code of the state you're modifying so that you know what you can and can't change.

 ## Making custom states
 Custom states and substates may be created in the same fashion as other scripts do.
 These states go under your mod's `data/states/` folder.